 In 2014, RINS had over 300 volunteers monitoring afield resulting in record numbers of nesting raptors being reported across 19 counties in Utah.
 This effort helped make amazing progress on all the areas RINS monitors across Utah.
 RINS continues its efforts to coordinate with various wildlife organizations and agencies across the State of Utah to support efforts to protect raptors and their habitats.
 RINS was invited to participate in the Utah Eagle Working Group where organizations and agencies come together in an effort to identify and rectify threats to eagles in Utah.

-In 2015, RINS carried 145 Team Leaders that successfully covered 19 counties in Utah.
-In 16 years the valuation of the RINS volunteer effort is $3,688,242.
+2021, RINS supported 250 volunteers who successfully covered 27 counties in Utah.
+In 23 years, the valuation of the RINS volunteer effort has reached $6,706,817.
 RINS manages the largest raptor database in the state.
 RINS continues its efforts to coordinate with various wildlife organizations and agencies across the State of Utah to support efforts to protect raptors and their habitats.
 RINS continues to participate in the Utah Eagle Working Group where organizations and agencies come together in an effort to identify and rectify threats to eagles in Utah.
-The work is maturing and several important projects are getting underway.
+The work is maturing, and several important projects are getting underway.

 RINS Volunteers have been continuously monitoring raptor nests in Utah since 2000.
 RINS continues to recruit new volunteers, train and support both new and returning volunteers in an effort to monitor and record pertinent data on the raptors that nest in Utah building the volunteer base to cover new territories.
 RINS will continue its work and dedication with helping raptors in Utah through data collection, education, and collaboration with various organizations and agencies to improve and develop procedures and protocols that provide protection for raptors and their habitats to ensure vigorous and successful populations.